digital-asset/daml/CONTRIBUTING.md

 ### List of components for changelog entries

+This list should cover the vast majority of needs.
+If unsure, ask on the relevant GitHub issue or PR.

   * DAML Compiler
   * DAML on SQL
   * DAML Studio
+  * Distribution/Releases
   * Extractor
   * Java Bindings
   * Java Codegen